dong4j/self-star-list/README.md

 *   [railsware/upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century.

-*   [nikivdev/myflow](https://github.com/nikivdev/myflow) - Place to share & store what you use
+*   [nikivdev/flow](https://github.com/nikivdev/flow) - Place to share & store what you use.
+Full sync up tool.

 *   [nikivdev/ts](https://github.com/nikivdev/ts) - TS tools, libraries and other code